 Why Use Guitar Polish?

 Like most things made from wood, guitars and the musicians that play them are sensitive, and the atmosphere in which they live can really affect them.
 Rapid changes in humidity or temperature, or moisture of all kinds, that are uncatered for can have a very detrimental effect if left untreated for a while.
 It certainly is not just electronics that play up when exposed to water, far from it.

-The same sweat so heralded by idolaters far and wide will, over time and if left untreated, make its way into just about every opening of an instrument, compromising not just the wood, but any kind of metal and electronic component aboard the ship.
+The same sweat so heralded by idolaters far and wide will, over time and if left untreated, make its way into just about every opening of an instrument.
+This will compromise not just the wood, but any kind of metal and electronic component aboard the ship.

-This compromise is nowhere more prevalent on the guitar than on the guitar fretboard and the surface hardware, both of which bear the brunt of sweat and grime each time its owner decides to play, going on to embed dried skin into the cracks, which is in turn pickled by sweat, which in turn oxidizes and corrodes and wears the wood thin.
+This compromise is nowhere more prevalent on the guitar than on the guitar fretboard and the surface hardware.
+Both bear the brunt of sweat and grime each time their owner decides to play, going on to embed dried skin into the cracks.
+This will, in turn, be pickled by sweat, which will oxidize, corrode, and wear the wood thin.

 And this is a hopeful prognosis – just imagine how this can get for a rosewood fretboard, which, unlike a maple or ebony fretboard, is more often than not treated with an extra lacquer/protective finish which might layer it up from the aforementioned damages.